amp template

 FLAVOURS

 The Xiaomi company has also invested deeply in Ninebot which now owns Segway so there are many scooter variations with similar features and design.
 This really helps with modification, tinkering, and fixing as there is such a wealth of parts, after-market parts, and help available.
 For example, m365, m365 Pro, Segway ES2, HX X7, and lots of cheaper clones.
 Weight, price, range, suspension, wheel size and grip, and charge speed are all things that can be considered in any comparison.
 I expect the next few years to see huge advances in all of those.
-In May, 2019 there will be a pre-launch of the Ninebot Max and expected to land at PBTech (NZ) at the end of August.
-This is going to be a very interesting version of the M365 incorporating as stock many of the "upgrades" listed on this page.
-Something to look out for!

 NZ RULES AND REGULATIONS